rives-io/docs/blog/2024-09-04-doom-olympics.md

 # Intro

 The Olympics are one of the oldest traditions in the world and have always been used to bring people together, display power, bring honor and elevate the athletes with highest skill to the rank of heroes.
-We´ve been building Rives for a while using the amazing technology developed by Cartesi, so, what better way to celebrate our Base mainnet launch with our community than to hold olympic games?
+We've been building Rives for a while using the amazing technology developed by Cartesi, so, what better way to celebrate our Base mainnet launch with our community than to hold olympic games?

 <!--truncate-->

 As an onchain console, we are going to pay our respects to one of the most iconic games: Doom.
 The Doom engine was opensourced and can be found [here](https://github.com/id-Software/DOOM).
-Unfortunately, the assets don´t really benefit from the same license, so we are going to use a community developed Doom called [Freedoom](https://github.com/freedoom/freedoom) which is based on the original engine and community made assets (monsters, levels, weapons, etc).
+Unfortunately, the assets don't really benefit from the same license, so we are going to use a community developed Doom called [Freedoom](https://github.com/freedoom/freedoom) which is based on the original engine and community made assets (monsters, levels, weapons, etc).

 # How is this possible?
-   Wow, that is super cool, but isn´t that game too heavy to execute in a verifiable manner onchain?
-If you try to execute the game directly onchain, yes!
+   Wow, this is super cool, but isn't that game too heavy to execute in a verifiable manner onchain?
+If you try to execute the game directly onchain on Ethereum, yes!
 So what do we do?
-We execute it inside the Cartesi Machine, which is a deterministic RISC-V emulator, both in the Rives appchain validators and in the user machine (as we had the sizeable effort of porting the Cartesi Machine to the browser by compiling it to WebAssembly) and that allows us to execute this complex piece of art in real time in a deterministic fashion.
+We execute it inside the Cartesi Machine, which is a deterministic RISC-V emulator, which runs both in the Rives (app-specific) rollup validators and in the user machine (as we had the sizeable effort of porting the Cartesi Machine to the browser by compiling it to WebAssembly) and that allows us to execute this complex piece of art in real time in a deterministic fashion.
 While the user plays the game, the movements are being recorded along with the simulation tick in which they were performed and after the match is done they can be submitted onchain so the validator can verify the match, resimulating the entire game and verifying the score and other achievements.

 <div align="center">
 ![Rives Flow](/img/blog/rives_flow.jpg)